kristinemlarson/gnssIR_API/README.md

      ./gnssIR_api p360 2019 100  -pk2noise 3.5

+## Recent Updates

+Limited RINEX uploading capability is now allowed.
+Use the -rinex flag and the name of the file.
+Everything else has to obey the limits of the web app (i.e. RINEX 2.11, L1, L2, L2C, or L5).
+The RINEX file can have gz or Z compression.
+I believe it can be Hatanaka compressed.

 ## Where are the soil moisture results?
 The API does not support soil moisture applications at this time.